Fundraiser for policeman who shot French teenager reflects divisions

 ($1 = 0.9173 euros)

-(Reporting by Elizabeth Pineau; Writing by Richard Lough and Estelle Shirbon, editing by Emelia Sithole-Matarise and Alex Richardson)
+(Reporting by Elizabeth Pineau; Writing by Richard Lough, editing by Emelia Sithole-Matarise)

 ((Email: richard.lough@thomsonreuters.com; Tel: +33 1 80 98 12 45 ;))